-In connection with our audit, nothing came to our attention that caused us to believe that Lac Qui Parle Soil and Water Conservation District failed to comply with the provisions of the contracting and bidding, deposits and investments, conflicts of interest, claims and disbursements and miscellaneous provisions sections of the Minnesota Legal Compliance Audit Guide for Other Political Subdivisions, promulgated by the State Auditor pursuant to Minn.
+In connection with our audit, nothing came to our attention that caused us to believe that Lac Qui Parle Soil and Water Conservation District failed to comply with the provisions of the contract and bidding, deposits and investments, conflicts of interest, claims and disbursements and miscellaneous provisions sections of the Minnesota Legal Compliance Audit Guide for Political Subdivision, promulgated by the State Auditor pursuant to Minn.
 Stat. § 6.65, insofar as they relate to accounting matters.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
-Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the district's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.
+Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Lac Qui Parle Soil and Water Conservation District's noncompliance with the above referenced provisions, insofar as they relate to accounting matters.